+Senior 1 Senior 2

-Men: 49 kph Women: 46 kph
+Men: 49 kph 46 kph

+Women: 46 kph 43 kph

 See Rule SC1:5 Competition events and rounds for the Cableski World Championships for details.
 The competition organization will use the same ruling.
 The competition will be held together with the Confederation Junior Cableski Championships.